 We should also mention that ‘selflessly’ is a commonly misinterpreted word.
 To be selfless is to not be a martyr.
 Instead, it’s to act in a way that considers others before oneself.
 That can be something as simple as donating money to a charity, even if you’re a bit strapped for cash.
 It could be helping a senior citizen load their groceries into a car.
 A selfless act may be picking up a stray kitten that you spot on the side of the road.

 Not coincidentally, all these things are acts of selfless kindness.
 They all put the needs of others before your personal needs.

 But plenty of nice people wouldn’t go out of their way for others.
 They just act nice and polite because that’s what society expects of them.
+It’s niceness in the form of fake kindness.
 Some may even act nice in their community just for their reputation.
 Still, they’re actually terrible people when behind closed doors.

 What are the key differences between niceness and kindness?

 Niceness is a social expectation where you can suffer direct repercussions for not being nice.
 The consequences of not being nice can range greatly depending on the kind of company you keep.

 You may get fired if you’re not nice at work.
 Maybe you end up ostracized and uninvited to events if you’re not nice to your friends.
 And if your world is a bit rougher, it can even get you punched in the face if you overstep too many boundaries.

 Kindness is different.
 A lack of kindness often doesn’t have any personal repercussions.
 Consider the previous examples.
 It won’t really affect you if you don’t donate to charity, pick up that kitten, or help that senior citizen load their groceries.
 Maybe you’ll feel bad about it later.
 Or maybe you won’t.
 Maybe you’re a person who can’t see the difference at all.

 Some people just have low empathy.
 They can look at those situations, not see anything special about them, and get on with their day without a second thought.